dbca-wa/wastd/docs_source/data_entry.rst

 =============
-Data curators
+Data entry
 =============
-This chapter addresses data curators, who enter and maintain the data.
+This chapter addresses data curators, who enter, proofread and curate data from sources like paper datasheets and email.

 WAStD's data model is built around the concept of an AnimalEncounter, which is the physical encounter of an observer an an animal at one point in time and space,